 “Every day, thousands of primary care providers head to the front lines of healthcare in Canada.
 They’re by our sides for moments big and small, and motivated by a singular vision.
 To help everyone lead happier, healthier lives.”

-We are so proud to premiere this suite of videos supporting the public launch of the David Braley Primary Care Research Collaborative.
+We are so proud to premiere this suite of healthcare videos supporting the public launch of the David Braley Primary Care Research Collaborative.
 An incubator, focussed on advancing and strengthening primary care in Canada.

 Beginning with the story of the incubator itself and following up with five more, we drew a rich picture of the DBPCRC and its research goals.
 Through multiple layers of live-action footage, music, voiceover and animation we illustrated their mandate – to improve the lives of Canadians through better delivery and implementation of care.
 Each video was crafted in collaboration with the public relations team at the McMaster Department of Family Medicine,

 Thanks to everyone at McMaster’s DFM for allowing us the opportunity to expand your story!
 We are honoured to capture the work of this inspiring group of people, pushing toward a brighter world for us all.
-For more of our McMaster University or healthcare projects, check out our education or healthcare portfolio.
+For more of our McMaster University or healthcare video projects, check out our education or healthcare portfolio.

 50th anniversary documentary launch for McMaster University